nyanpasu64/Mesen-SX/Docs/content/debugging/DebuggerIntegration.md

 ## Integration with assemblers ##

-### CC65 / CA65 ###

-CC65/CA65 are able to produce .DBG files which can be imported into Mesen-S' debugger.
-To make CC65/CA65 create a .DBG file during the compilation, use the `--dbgfile` command line option.
+Mesen-S includes built-in support for a number of different debug symbol formats.
+Various assemblers produce debug symbol files which Mesen-S can read in order to provide additional information while debugging.
+This can include label names, source views and more, depending of the format.

-To import the .DBG file, use the **<kbd>File&rarr;Workspace&rarr;Import Labels</kbd>** command in the debugger window.

-You can also enable the `Automatically load DBG/MSL debug symbols` option in **<kbd>File&rarr;Import/Export&rarr;Integration Settings</kbd>** to make Mesen-S load any .DBG file it finds next to the ROM whenever the debugger is opened.
+To import a debug symbol file, use the **<kbd>File&rarr;Workspace&rarr;Import Labels</kbd>** command in the debugger window.
+You can also enable the `Automatically load debug symbols` option in **<kbd>File&rarr;Import/Export&rarr;Integration Settings</kbd>** to make Mesen-S load any debug symbols file it finds next to the ROM whenever the debugger is opened.
-**Note:** For this option to work, the ROM file must have the same name as the DBG file (e.g `MyRom.sfc` and `MyRom.dbg`) and be inside the same folder.
+**Note:** For this option to work, the ROM file must have the same name as the symbols file (e.g `MyRom.sfc` and `MyRom.dbg`) and be inside the same folder.

+The `Automatically load debug symbols` option prioritizes debug symbol files in the following order:

+1. `.dbg` files
+2. `.msl` files
+2. `.sym` files

+When loading a `.sym` file, Mesen-S automatically tries to guess the type of `.sym` file based on its contents.

 #### Source View ####